-The student presents his/her first interim progress report (open to all faculty and students of YNU) to the advising committee of three in response to the guidance and research results of the previous year.
-The advising committee considers the report and decides what guidance is needed.

-October of the 3rd year:

-The student presents the second interim progress report (review of qualifications for writing a dissertation, open to all faculty and students of YNU).
+- The student presents his/her first interim progress report (open to all faculty and students of YNU) to the advising committee of three in response to the guidance and research results of the previous year.
+The advising committee considers the report and decides what guidance is needed. - > Beginning of Fall Semester of the 3rd year: - The student must make Research Guidance Plan and Research Plan - October of the 3rd year: The student presents the second interim progress report (review of qualifications for writing a dissertation, open to all faculty and students of YNU).
 A "Pass" or "Fail" grade is assigned.
 Based on the results of the report, the advising committee decides whether the student is ready for a dissertation defense.
 Obviously, at this stage the student should have made substantial progress and be nearing completion of their dissertation.